cake-tech/autoforward-autoconvert/README.md

 ### Spare server; can be super low spec

 Basically any VPS will do.
 Do yourself a favor and use an SSD though.
 If you are using this for a critical production deployment, consider 2+ CPUs for faster scanning.
-This guide assumes it's a fresh Ubuntu install.

 ### Installed python3